gagamil/quiz-test-django-app/README.md

 Basically a data transfer object.
 Need this because the template might be altered during active poll test by user.

+## Client poll answer
+Holds json data that client provided when submitting the poll.
+Assuming the client app is spa or mobile we only get the whole package of answers.
+Not one by one.
+When saving the answer we also save some xtra data from the questions.

 # Quickstart

 1) Create python environment and activate it